Belthazaar/mini-internet-course/docs/instructions/intra-domain connectivity.md

 Tutorial to [configure the switches](../tutorial/configure-switches) including how to configure the VLANs.

-👉 The interface of `ZURI` connected to the North Data Center connected to VLAN 10 is named `ZURI-L2.10` and the interface connected to VLAN 20 is named `ZURI-L2.20`.
+👉 The interface of `SING` connected to the North Data Center connected to VLAN 10 is named `SING-L2.10` and the interface connected to VLAN 20 is named `SING-L2.20`.
 You can see them using the command `show interface brief` in the FRRouting CLI.
-The same name convention applies to the interfaces of `BASE`.
+The same name convention applies to the interfaces of `BANK`.

 You can ignore VLAN 30, as it will not be used in this demo.